fwcd/swift-quantum/README.md

 The library is split into two modules:

 - `Quantum`, the main library
-- `QuantumBuilder`, a result builder-based DSL (that leverages modern Swift features like variadic generics/parameter packs)
+- `QuantumBuilder`, a result builder-based DSL for expressing quantum compuations

 `QuantumBuilder` re-exports `Quantum`, so you only have to import one of the two, depending on what you need.